-How to Apply for a Liquor License
+How to Apply For a Liquor License

 Types of Licenses and Permits:

-Here is a list of state and local retail liquor licenses and permits:
+State and local retail liquor licenses and permits:

 Art Gallery Permit

 Fermented Malt Beverage (Off-Premise) License

 Liquor licensed drugstore

 Special Events Permit

 Colorado liquor and beer licenses may be issued in the name of natural persons, corporations, partnerships and limited liability companies.
 Applicants and other persons involved with partnerships, corporations, or limited liability companies must be at least 21 years of age.
 Persons under 21 may be involved with an established trust as long as the trustee is at least 21, and the person under 21 cannot benefit from the trust until that person reaches the age of 21.